acoppes/acoppes/site/_drafts/draft-endofyear-2025.markdown

 </video>
 </div>

 In terms of my game Ship Miner, I started by publishing a private [Playtest](https://store.steampowered.com/news/app/3113690?emclan=103582791474645825&emgid=543363541685502057) around mid July with the idea of start getting feedback more gradually to prepare for a better Demo.
 I was surprised with how many people subscribed to it.
-I started with a small number of players but as I continued working on the game I gave access to more and more playtesters.
+I started by giving access to a small number of playtesters and as I continued working on the game I gave access to more and more.
 I can't be more grateful for the time they spent on my game and for the feedback they gave me :raised_hands:.

-_Btw, I continue using the Playtest with game updates before publishing to Demo_
+_Btw, I continue using the Playtest with game updates before publishing to Demo._

 In September, after some playtest iterations, I published the first [Demo of Ship Miner](/2025/09/19/demo-announcement-and-whatsnext.html).
 Even though some important elements of the game are still being defined I decided to continue since I felt the core game experience was ready to be shared with the world.

-I am currently working on the mid loop of the game where the player decides where to go next after completing one asteroid, hope to get an update soon.
+I am currently working on the mid loop of the game where the player decides where to go next after completing each asteroid, hope to get an update soon.

+In marketing terms, I did a low effort of showing some Gifs and Videos on Twitter, Bluesky, Threads and Tumblr.
+From time to time I try again Reddit with different luck (I recently had a [good post there](https://www.reddit.com/r/PixelArt/comments/1pai9yq/my_programmer_pixel_art_xd_do_you_like_it/) but still not sure how to do it).
+I started also to put videos in Youtube Shorts, TikTok and Instagram and even though they didn't do bad, I still don't have a good call to action there so the conversion to wishlists was really low.
+I believe a key element here is to be consistent in posting content and I failed a bit this year.

 Here is wishlist activity along the year.